cdklabs/cdk-proserve-lib/API.md

 - **Irreversible Operation**: Oracle MultiTenant conversion cannot be undone once applied
 - **Downtime Required**: Conversion requires a database restart, causing temporary unavailability
-- **Immediate Application**: Changes are applied immediately as this is an Infrastructure as Code resource
 - **Connection Impact**: All existing database connections will be terminated during the restart
 - **Backup Recommendation**: Ensure you have a recent backup before performing the conversion